-- Conflict is detected if the request does not match with the agents capabilities or available resources => the agent rejects the respective request. - Such a situation is likely to be caused by : - imprecise social knowledge used during the task decomposition and subtask allocation - due to frequent social knowledge changes since the 1 and 2 phases - We claim that splitting the three above listed phases (1, 2 and 3) of DP on the abstract level, will not result in development of three loosely coupled computational processes.
-The agent who is initiating the task planning process either: - maintains high quality social knowledge, providing very precise information about available resources; in such situations the phases 1 and 2 will be be implemented by a single algorithm, or - there is little social knowledge available which results in the phase 2 being implemented by means of negotiation; if this true then splitting the phase 2 and 3 does not make a lot of sense and they will be implemented by a single algorithm.
+Conflict detection is a phase in which each agent analyzes the requests obtained from the DP initiator.
+If the request does not match with the agents capabilities or available resources, the agent rejects the respective request.
+Such a situation is likely to be caused by imprecise social knowledge used during the task decomposition and subtask allocation phases.
+Another reason for a possible conflict may be the fact that the social knowledge changes since the 1 and 2 phases (this can be the case of very dynamic domains).

+We claim that splitting the three above listed phases (1, 2 and 3) of DP on the abstract level, will not result in development of three loosely coupled computational processes.
+Even though that such a split makes sense from the conceptual view it will not be realistically implemented due to the following reason.
+The agent who is initiating the task planning process either:

+- maintains high quality social knowledge, providing very precise information about available resources; in such situations the phases 1 and 2 will be be implemented by a single algorithm, or - there is little social knowledge available which results in the phase 2 being implemented by means of negotiation; if this true then splitting the phase 2 and 3 does not make a lot of sense and they will be implemented by a single algorithm.